General (scope, time limits)

 - Grants subsidiary protection;

-- Rejects the application if the applicant does not meet the conditions for asylum and subsidiary protection;
+- Rejects the application if the applicant does not meet the conditions for asylum/refugee status and subsidiary protection;

 - Rejects the application if the conditions are met for exclusion;

-The Ministry of Interior’s Department for international protection procedure has the obligation to take a decision on the application for international protection within 6 months from its lodging.
-If no decision can be rendered within 6 months, the applicant shall be informed of this in writing and at his or her request shall be provided with information about the reasons for the failure to respect the time limit and about the time needed before which he or she may expect a decision.
-The 6-month time limit may be exceptionally prolonged for additional 9 plus 3 months.
-It may be extended for a further 9 months if:
+The Ministry of Interior’s Department for international protection procedures has the obligation to take a decision on the application for international protection within six months from its lodging.
+If no decision can be issued within six months, the applicant shall be informed of it in writing and, at their request, shall be provided with information about the reasons for the failure to respect the time limit and about the time needed before which they may expect a decision.
+The six-month time limit may be exceptionally prolonged for additional nine months and another three months.
+It may be extended for a further nine months if:

 - The application includes complex facts and/or legal issues;